ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

        The file opens in the editor.
  1. Expand the issue to view the issue details.
- 1. If the issue tells you to do so, select the code snippet in your file as described in the issue.
+ 1. If in the details you are directed to select a code snippet, select it.
  1. Click **Help me** for assistance in fixing the issue.
  1. Follow the code suggestions in the chat so that you modify the code to fix the issue.